Thermal paste is a highly conductive chemical that transfers heat from the CPU to the cooler to keep it cool.

 When you purchase it, you only need thermal paste for a new CPU and want to replace your old one.
 The old thermal paste may also be removed when you remove the old CPU.
 But your new computer does not need thermal paste if the CPU is already fixed.

-Simply put, buying a new computer comes with a CPU fastened on the CPU slot on the motherboard.
+Buying a new computer comes with a CPU fastened on the CPU slot on the motherboard.
 The technicians already have the CPU paste applied to it.
 Hence, you don’t have to do it again.
-But you must need thermal paste when you want to replace your old CPU with the new one.
+But it would be best if you needed thermal paste to replace your old CPU with a new one.

 When you remove the old CPU, the old thermal paste goes away with that processor because it is stuck on its IHS (Integrated Heat Spreader).
 Using that paste again is not recommended because it might be dried and expired.
 In this case, you will need some new thermal paste for your new CPU.